You could be forgiven for being a little confused about the exact state of the job market this week.

 These more positive figures are certainly borne out by what I’ve been noticing on the ground.
 The number of job roles being advertised on the various professional networking sites I belong to have increased noticeably, while people I know who have been job-hunting for a while are suddenly getting offers.

-The reality is that no-one can really say for sure what’s likely to happen – and the best employers can do is to stay close to their own job market and perhaps start paying a bit more attention to the sticky issue of retention.
+The reality is that no-one can really say for sure what’s likely to happen – and the best employers can do is to stay close to their own job market and perhaps start paying a bit more attention to the sticky issue of employee retention.

 In amongst the general melee, it’s easy for the issue of employee engagement to get forgotten.
 When unemployment is high, some may take the view that people should be grateful they’ve still got a job and should put up and shut up.
 That’s a view that can, however, come back to bite employers when the economic gloom begins to lift.